Migrating from OpenTracing

 Instead of mixing the two APIs in the same trace, we recommend that you migrate complete code paths from OpenTracing to OpenTelemetry as a single unit, so that only one API is used at a time.

-For details on how each individual OpenTracing shim works, see the appropriate language-specific documentation.
+For details on how each OpenTracing shim works, see the appropriate language-specific documentation.
 For details on the design of the OpenTracing shim, see OpenTracing Compatibility.